mvolkmann/MyUnixEnv/notes/VueNotes.md

 For example, `vue add vuex`.

-To find additional plugins, search on <npmjs.org> for pages whose names contain "vue" and "cli-plugin".
+To find additional plugins, search on <npmjs.org> for packages whose names contain "vue" and "cli-plugin".
 These include apollo, e2e-cypress, markdown, storybook, and @vue/cli-plugin-unit-jest.

 ## Vue Project Structure